Direct reconstruction of the Reionization history from 21cm 2D Power Spectra: Results

 We find robust inference performance for both the noiseless and mock cases, meaning that the inferred posterior distributions consistently recover the true values within their respective uncertainty intervals.
 Specifically, the true neutral fraction values lie within the $2\sigma$ contours for the majority of tested scenarios, indicating that our model accurately estimates the uncertainty associated with each prediction (see also Section~\ref{sec:calibration} on calibration regarding both accuracy and precision, and the parameter scatter plot provided in Appendix~\ref{sec:A}).
 Moreover, we find no systematic bias in our predictions, i.e. there is no tendency toward over- or underestimating the neutral fraction.

-Interestingly, the inferred posteriors for the mock data with noise included are typically slightly narrower compared to the noiseless case.
+Interestingly, the inferred posteriors for the AA4 opt mock data with noise included are typically slightly narrower compared to the noiseless case.
 This indicates that the presence of realistic observational noise can act as a regularizer during training, helping the network generalize better and thus yielding tighter constraints on the neutral hydrogen fraction.
 This counter-intuitive effect arises because noise prevents the network from overfitting to very subtle, simulation-specific features that would not be present in real observational data.
+For AA$^*$ mod noise the contours grow larger again.
+This is due to the less optimistic foreground avoidance scenario that removes highly foreground-contaminated modes, leading to information loss.
+For a more detailed discussion on the effect of noise on inference results and regularization see Appendix~\ref{sec:C}.
 At the lowest redshifts, the posterior distributions correctly approach the physical boundary at $x_\mathrm{HI}=0$, clearly showing that \texttt{EoRFlow} respects the physical constraints of the neutral fraction.
 Looking at two neighboring redshift slices we see that the contours are tilting towards 45$^{\circ}$ illustrating a strong correlation, whereas the contours for widely separated slices appear uncorrelated.
 The model therefore correctly learns the correlations between the $x_\mathrm{HI}$-values at different redshifts.
 More posterior examples as well as a plot of all predicted $x_\mathrm{HI}$-values can be found in Appendix~\ref{sec:A}.